Battle of the Java Sea: Initial hits

 Exeter, Houston, and Perth all fired on Haguro and initially claimed to have blown up and sunk her.
 In fact, Haguro was untouched, as she and Nachi scored the first hits of the battle.
 Haguro focused her gunfire on De Ruyter, striking her with an 8-inch (203 mm) shell that blasted apart her auxiliary motor room, starting a fire that killed one crewman and injured six others.
 A second 8-inch (203 mm) shell from Haguro punched through De Ruyter's unarmored portions without exploding.
 Meanwhile, Admiral Takagi's flagship focused her fire on Houston, which Nachi succeeded in hitting with two 8-inch (203 mm) shells, one punching through her bow and the other holing her stern, which managed to rupture an oil tank.
-Even when their shells didn't directly hit, near-miss and straddle damage still took a toll, Nachi's shells landing as little as 3 yards from Houston.
+Even when their shells did not directly hit, near-miss and straddle damage still took a toll, Nachi's shells landing as little as 3 yards from Houston.

 Jintsū leading a line of destroyers—Yukikaze, Tokitsukaze, Amatsukaze, Hatsukaze, Ushio, Sazanami, Yamakaze, and Kawakaze—closed the range by Takagi's order, in the hope of enabling more accurate torpedoing.
 Electra switched fire to the cluster as 5.9-inch (15 cm) shells from De Ruyter continued to rain on the column.
 One of Electra's 4.7-inch (12 cm) shells hit Tokitsukaze, causing thick white smoke to burst out of the ship, blinding Amatsukaze behind her.
 A near miss from De Ruyter then lightly damaged Amatsukaze's hull and dashed water on her bridge.
 However, neither destroyer was critically damaged.
 In turn, the destroyers engaged in a gunfight with De Ruyter, although no shells hit their mark.
 Yukikaze and Tokitsukaze first let out 16 torpedoes at 6,000 yards, followed closely by Amatsukaze, then the five other destroyers behind her.
 A total of 70 torpedoes were aimed at the enemy, yet not a single hit was made.